Login

 LIVE sessions allow for regular interaction with a live teacher.
 During a session, audio, video, chat, and an interactive whiteboard are used in order to teach students math.
 This level of interaction with the teacher and other students is not offered by most online learning providers.
 Of course, all instruction provided by LIVE Online Math is of the highest quality.

 LIVE Online Math has something for everyone.
-Classes allow parents to outsource the teaching of math and students to participate in a stimulating group learning environment.
-Students who prefer to work at their own pace will benefit from working through a video-based course.
+Classes allow parents to outsource the teaching of math, and also allows students to participate in a stimulating group learning environment.
+Video-Plus Courses offer the perfect blend of video-based and LIVE session learning.
+These courses maintain an excellent balance between structure/accountability and flexibility.
+Students who prefer to work at their own pace will benefit from working through a Video Course.
 These courses can also be complemented by LIVE session time.
-Workshops are the perfect fit if you’re looking for short-term help with a specific concept.
-Finally, 1 on 1 tutoring can meet any unique need.
+Finally, 1-on-1 Tutoring can meet any unique need.
 Be it homework help, introducing new content, or providing accountability... tutoring can get the job done.

 Requirements